Brixmor Property Group (NYSE:BRX) Issues FY 2021 Earnings Guidance

 Brixmor Property Group (NYSE:BRX) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of 1.600-1.700 for the period.
+The company provided earnings per share (EPS) guidance of 1.600-1.700 for the period.
 The company issued revenue guidance of -.

-A number of equities research analysts have weighed in on the stock.
-Mizuho lifted their price target on shares of Brixmor Property Group from $16.00 to $20.00 and gave the company a neutral rating in a research report on Tuesday, February 23rd.
-The Goldman Sachs Group reiterated a neutral rating and issued a $22.00 price target (up previously from $20.00) on shares of Brixmor Property Group in a research note on Monday, March 15th.
-Bank of America upgraded shares of Brixmor Property Group from a neutral rating to a buy rating and boosted their price objective for the stock from $17.00 to $18.50 in a research report on Tuesday, January 19th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Brixmor Property Group from $17.00 to $22.00 and gave the stock a hold rating in a research report on Thursday, April 15th.
-Finally, Truist lifted their target price on shares of Brixmor Property Group from $17.00 to $20.00 in a report on Friday, March 5th.
-Two investment analysts have rated the stock with a sell rating, ten have issued a hold rating and three have assigned a buy rating to the stock.
-The stock presently has a consensus rating of Hold and a consensus price target of $16.23.
+Several analysts have recently commented on BRX shares.
+Bank of America upgraded Brixmor Property Group from a neutral rating to a buy rating and increased their price objective for the company from $17.00 to $18.50 in a report on Tuesday, January 19th.
+The Goldman Sachs Group reaffirmed a neutral rating and issued a $22.00 price target (up from $20.00) on shares of Brixmor Property Group in a report on Monday, March 15th.
+Mizuho boosted their price objective on Brixmor Property Group from $16.00 to $20.00 and gave the company a neutral rating in a report on Tuesday, February 23rd.
+Truist upped their target price on Brixmor Property Group from $17.00 to $20.00 in a research note on Friday, March 5th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price target on Brixmor Property Group from $17.00 to $22.00 and gave the company a hold rating in a research report on Thursday, April 15th.
+Two research analysts have rated the stock with a sell rating, ten have assigned a hold rating and three have assigned a buy rating to the company.
+Brixmor Property Group presently has a consensus rating of Hold and an average target price of $16.23.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, April 15th.
-Stockholders of record on Monday, April 5th were issued a dividend of $0.215 per share.
-The ex-dividend date of this dividend was Thursday, April 1st.
-This represents a $0.86 annualized dividend and a dividend yield of 3.86%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, July 15th.
+Stockholders of record on Tuesday, July 6th will be paid a $0.215 dividend.
+This represents a $0.86 annualized dividend and a dividend yield of 3.79%.
+The ex-dividend date of this dividend is Friday, July 2nd.
 Brixmor Property Group’s payout ratio is 45.03%.

-In other news, insider Carolyn Carter Singh sold 10,000 shares of the company’s stock in a transaction that occurred on Friday, April 9th.
-The shares were sold at an average price of $20.64, for a total transaction of $206,400.00.
-Also, CFO Angela M. Aman sold 7,500 shares of the company’s stock in a transaction that occurred on Monday, April 26th.
-The stock was sold at an average price of $22.00, for a total transaction of $165,000.00.
-Following the transaction, the chief financial officer now owns 102,469 shares in the company, valued at $2,254,318.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 30,000 shares of company stock worth $636,800.
-0.44% of the stock is owned by company insiders.
+In other news, CFO Angela M. Aman sold 7,500 shares of the stock in a transaction on Monday, April 26th.
+The stock was sold at an average price of $22.00, for a total value of $165,000.00.
+Following the sale, the chief financial officer now directly owns 102,469 shares in the company, valued at $2,254,318.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Carolyn Carter Singh sold 10,000 shares of Brixmor Property Group stock in a transaction on Friday, April 9th.
+The shares were sold at an average price of $20.64, for a total value of $206,400.00.
+Over the last ninety days, insiders have sold 30,000 shares of company stock worth $636,800.
+0.44% of the stock is owned by insiders.

 Brixmor (NYSE: BRX) is a real estate investment trust (REIT) that owns and operates a high-quality, national portfolio of open-air shopping centers.
 Its 395 retail centers comprise approximately 69 million square feet of prime retail space in established trade areas.
 The Company strives to own and operate shopping centers that reflect Brixmor's vision "to be the center of the communities we serve" and are home to a diverse mix of thriving national, regional and local retailers.